padalan/latencyscope/docs/blog-post.md

 ## The Alpha Flamegraph: Width = Dollars Lost

 Traditional flamegraphs show time.
-But time without context is just a number.
+But time without context is meaningless.

 LatencyScope introduces the **Alpha Flamegraph**: a flamegraph where width is scaled by dollar impact, not just duration.